adibyte95/Twittter-sentiment-analysis/README.md

 <br/>

 ## 4.Expriments
-we have used three model with above mentioned features.Note that all the results shown here are of test results which is obtained by <br/>submitting the output on the test file to kaggle.
+we have used three model with above mentioned features.Note that all the results shown here are of test results which is obtained by  submitting the output on the test file to kaggle.

 <br/>